39 Single-cell RNA-seq analysis

 - Column metadata: Information about cells (e.g., cell barcodes, tissue type, experimental conditions).

-In fact, we are going to add some of these additional information in the next steps.
+In fact, we are going to add some of this additional information in the next steps.
 First, we add a new assay with the log-normalized counts, which is a common preprocessing step in single-cell RNA-seq analysis.

 For each gene g in cell i, the log-normalized expression becomes: